 The majority of the in-class tasks are facilitator led, however candidates with a minimum of 2 years’ experience in a supervisor position in industry could bypass the classroom training.

-Depending on the learners circumstances, assessment only pathway may be a viable option.
-The Learner will need to complete the in-class activities, end of course knowledge questions and workplace assessments associated with the units of competency.
-They must complete the assessment tasks and produce evidence that meets the rules of evidence and assessment.
+Depending on the learners circumstances, an “assessment-only” pathway may be a viable option.
+The Learner will need to complete the in-class activities, end of course knowledge questions and workplace assignments associated with the Units of Competency.
+They must complete the assessment tasks and produce evidence that their submission meets the rules of evidence and assessment.

 $1590 (GST free)